ahnguyen17/CompassAI/memory-bank/activeContext.md

 # Active Context: CompassAI

 ## Current Work Focus
-Consolidating sidebar toggle functionality into the logo click.
+Swapping language and theme icons in the Navbar.

 ## Recent Changes
+- **Navbar Icon Swap:**
+    - Swapped the positions of the language dropdown (🌐) and the theme toggle button (☀️/🌙) in `frontend/client/src/components/Navbar.tsx`.
+The language dropdown now appears first on the right side.
-- **Navbar Logo Sidebar Toggle:**
+- **Navbar Logo Sidebar Toggle:** (Previous Task)
-    - Removed the hamburger icon button from `frontend/client/src/components/Navbar.tsx`.
+    - Removed the hamburger icon button from `Navbar.tsx`.
-    - Added an `onClick` handler to the logo's `Link` component in `Navbar.tsx`.
+    - Added an `onClick` handler to the logo's `Link` component to toggle the sidebar on chat pages.
-    - This handler now calls `toggleSidebarVisibility` (passed via props) if on a chat page (`/` or `/chat/...`) and prevents default navigation; otherwise, it allows default navigation to `/`.
 - **Centralized Session State:** (Previous Task)
-    - Moved session list state and logic from `ChatPage.tsx` to `frontend/client/src/store/authStore.ts`.
+    - Moved session list state and logic from `ChatPage.tsx` to `authStore.ts`.
     - Refactored `ChatPage.tsx` to use the global store.
 - **Navbar "New Chat" Icon:** (Previous Task)
     - Added a `startNewChat` action to `authStore.ts`.